cat-training-2020/cat-training-2020.github.io/content.md

 - Open the "Git" pane
 - Click **Undo** on the most recent commit
-  - The commit is deleted
+  - The commit is discarded
   - Its changes are moved back into the staging area
   - Its message is preserved